jorisroovers/gitlint/README.md

 ## Contributing ##
 All contributions are welcome and very much appreciated!

 **I'm [looking for contributors](https://github.com/jorisroovers/gitlint/issues/134) that are interested in taking a more active co-maintainer role as it's becoming increasingly difficult for me to find time to maintain gitlint.
-Please open a PR if you're interested - Thanks!**
+Please leave a comment in [#134](https://github.com/jorisroovers/gitlint/issues/134) if you're interested!**

 See [jorisroovers.github.io/gitlint/contributing](http://jorisroovers.github.io/gitlint/contributing) for details on how to get started - it's easy!